-Triumph Gold Corp. was incorporated under the Alberta Business Corporations Act on January 13, 2006 and was extra- provincially registered in British Columbia and the Yukon Territory.
+Triumph Gold Corp. was incorporated under the Alberta Business Corporations Act on January 13, 2006 and its incorporation was continued into British Columbia on December 19th, 2011.
+It is also extra- provincially registered in the Yukon Territory.
 The Company is listed on the TSX Venture Exchange ("TSXV"), having the symbol "TIG".
 The Company's principal business activity is the exploration for mineral resources, primarily in the Yukon Territory, Canada.